 National implementation of human rights: Global survey of State implementation systems and processes

-The Bingham Centre for the Rule of Law, the Universal Rights Group, the University of Bristol and Freshfields Bruckhaus Deringer are starting a new project to conduct, for the first time, a global survey to understand the systems and processes that States have put in place to implement their international human rights commitments.
+The Bingham Centre for the Rule of Law, the University of Bristol, the Universal Rights Group, and Freshfields Bruckhaus Deringer LLP conducted a global survey over the course of 2020 to 2023 to understand the systems and processes that States have put in place to implement, report and follow-up on their international human rights commitments.

 There is a significant burden on States to report to all relevant human rights bodies and to follow-up and implement their many decisions and recommendations.
 Some countries have, therefore, created national mechanisms for reporting, follow-up and implementation (NMIRFs) to centralise and coordinate these processes, and to translate international norms and recommendations into domestic reality.

-This project will focus on decisions and recommendations emanating from three UN mechanisms: the Universal Periodic Review (UPR), the Treaty Bodies and the Special Procedures.
-The aim is to produce an overview of existing systems and processes, and to distil best practice with a view to strengthening national implementation of human rights.
+The global survey focused on decisions and recommendations emanating from three UN mechanisms: the Universal Periodic Review (UPR), the Treaty Bodies and the Special Procedures.

 The implementation of human rights is a priority Rule of Law issue.
 Better national implementation of human rights will improve the lives of individuals and groups around the world, and will support the 2030 Sustainable Development Agenda.